Soprano Cornet Malcolm Usher

 He subsequently joined Cockerton Silver Band on Soprano Cornet and moved to Fishburn Band in 1984.
-Influences over the years have included Barry Shaw (Hartlepool Silver's Principal Cornet), Jim Shepherd and Maurice Andre.
+Influences over the years have included Barry Shaw, Jim Shepherd and Maurice Andre.

 Malcolm is Fishburn Band's resident computer expert.
-Formerly holding the position of Band Manager, Mal now holds the position of Librarian.
-Mal tells us that when he retires from work, he plans to move to the South of France and listen to Arturo Sandoval recordings.
-He is married to our Cornet player, Helen Usher.
+Formerly holding the position of Band Manager, Mal now holds the position of Contest Secretary and Librarian.

 Solo Cornet John White